 On the N64, its first game was the largely forgettable Killer Instinct Gold, but Blast Corps was next up and showcased the developer’s knack for wacky, creative, ridiculously endearing romp alongs.

-Call it prescient or mere foreshadowing, but it such a story indicates how many indie developers are now able to turn a gem around in a short space of time, with a limited budget, and minus a mammoth team to power it along.
-Rare – back then, you guys were belting.
+A glimpse into the future?
+Such a story indicates how many indie developers are now able to turn a gem around in a short space of time.